Docksal runs a system service called

 always a fallback.

-If you run into issues with DNS resolution, try disabling the automatic resolver:
+If you run into issues with DNS resolution on the host machine, try disabling the built-in DNS resolver:

-fin system stop fin config set --global DOCKSAL_NO_DNS_RESOLVER=1 fin system start
+fin config set --global DOCKSAL_DNS_DISABLED=1 fin system reset

 There are a few cases when you may have to manage DNS resolution manually: